Finnhorse: Riding

 Finnhorses are popular as recreational riding horses, and well-suited for use at riding schools, trekking, and riding therapy.
-Of the ten horses currently employed by the mounted police of Helsinki, two are Finnhorses, though they are considered a bit small for the job.
-They are also competitive in many disciplines, and in the 1970s separate competition classes for Finnhorses were established at horse shows, which also helped to increase the popularity of the breed.
+Of the ten horses employed by the mounted police of Helsinki as of 2007, two are Finnhorses, though they are considered small for the job.
+They are also competitive in many disciplines, and in the 1970s separate competition classes for Finnhorses were established at horse shows, which helped to increase the popularity of the breed.
 While in eventing and horse racing, Finnhorses are too slow to compete directly against Thoroughbreds and the sport horse breeds, they are a highly reliable mount for cross-country riding, particularly over difficult terrain; during the Continuation War, the breed successfully crossed any wetland with which it was confronted.
 In endurance riding.
 Uusi-Helinä, ridden by Ritva Lampinen, successfully finished the endurance riding world championship competition in Stockholm, Sweden in 1990, finishing 28th.

 The Finnhorse is considered a reliable and fairly good jumper, and is regularly seen in 130 cm show jumping classes.
 Finnhorses have been quite successful at lower levels because they are clean and efficient jumpers, but their shorter stride at the canter and gallop keeps them from competing at more advanced levels.
-In his 1952 book Ratsastuskirja, Olympic rider Werner Walldén described the Finnhorse as enduring and resilient, mentally focused, and an easy keeper.
+Olympic rider Werner Walldén described the Finnhorse as enduring and resilient, mentally focused, and an easy keeper.
 He considered jumping to be the breed's best asset as a riding animal, but noted that its scope does not reach the level required for modern international competition.

-In dressage, the Finnhorse is able to compete with warmbloods up to national levels, and in lower levels it has the upper hand because it can easily perform the required movements, and has smoother gaits that allow for ease of riding.
+In dressage, the Finnhorse is able to compete with warmbloods up to national levels, and in lower levels it has the advantage because it can easily perform the required movements, and has smoother gaits that allow for ease of riding.
 In 2010, a Finnhorse medaled in international paraequestrian dressage competition.
-In higher level dressage, the breed however it is hindered by its less-flashy movement, restricted by a somewhat upright shoulder.
+In higher-level dressage, the breed is hindered by its less-flashy movement, restricted by a somewhat upright shoulder.
 Despite this there are successful dressage horses, and a number of Finnhorses even earn their keep with their dressage winnings, a notable achievement as competing in Finland is expensive and prize money low.
 Most Finnhorses used in dressage compete at the national 4th level (US) or Grade IV (GB), though some individuals have competed at the Prix de St. Georges level.

-The Finnhorse is also well-suited to riding therapy, being calm and steady, hard-working, obedient, healthy and enduring.
-They are small enough to allow the patient to be assisted easily, yet large enough to have gaits that stimulate the muscles, senses, and balance of the rider.
+The Finnhorse is also well-suited to riding therapy, being calm, hard-working, and obedient.
+They are small enough to allow the patient to be assisted easily, yet large enough to have gaits that stimulate the muscles and balance of the rider.
 Many Finnhorses have also been trained for driving, and therefore are familiar with unusual noises and can be controlled from behind, and ex-trotters are inexpensive.
 Many Finns also find the appearance of the Finnhorse comforting.